Frequently Asked Questions & List of Services

 • I prioritize clients who have suffered a loss through suicide.

-• A later adolescent or young adult client who is a voluntary client (and not just coming to therapy because their parents made them!).
+• An adolescent or adult client who is a voluntary client (and not just coming to therapy because their parents made them!).
 This client should be interested in engaging in change or motivated to attend therapy to receive support.

 • Clients who are invested in the process of therapy, and willing to commit to a possible long-term working relationship, rather than short-term therapy, such as Solution-Focused or other types of Brief Therapy approaches.